greenelab/manubot-gpt-manuscript/manuscript.md

 We revised a paragraph in PhenoPLIER that contained two numbered equations (Figure @fig:methods:phenoplier).
 The model made very few changes, and all the equations, citations, and most of the original text were preserved.
-However, we found it remarkable how the model identified a wrong reference to a mathematical symbol (line 8) and fixed it in the revision (line 7).
+However, we found it remarkable how the model identified an incorrect reference to a mathematical symbol (line 8) and corrected it in the revision (line 7).
 Indeed, the equation with the univariate model used by PrediXcan (lines 4-6 in the original) includes the *true* effect size $\gamma_l$ (`\gamma_l`) instead of the *estimated* one $\hat{\gamma}_l$ (`\hat{\gamma}_l`).